teambit/docs/docs/getting-started/create-workspace.md

 ### Debugging in the Workspace

-[Base Templates](/) comes built in with an example `launch.json` for VSCode Debugging Configuration.
+[Base Templates](/) comes built in with an example launch.json for [VSCode Debugging Configuration](https://code.visualstudio.com/docs/editor/debugging).
 To learn more on IDE debugger configuration head here.

+Webstorm to be added here.